lorenzoconcas/HSB/Readme.md

 //HTML Code
 <h1>value</h1>
 ```

+An example usage of this function is in the default pages of the server, located at HSB.DefaultPages, in the classes Index.cs and Error.cs, where the HSB version is set this way

 Methods
 ```
 public void AddAttribute(string, string) : Adds a parameter to be replaced with the given value